gitter-badger/Coinolith/README.md

 ##Description

-The [Intuition.io trade platform](https://github.com/intuition-io) provides a distributed self hosted p2p collaborative trade platform for hackers and centrally hosted platform for normal users.
-Intuition.io provides analysis, backtesting, and execution using python, R, and Golang but until now no support for currencies.
+The [Intuition.io trade platform](https://github.com/intuition-io) provides a distributed self hosted p2p collaborative trade platform for hackers and centrally hosted platform for users who want a web app interface.
+Intuition.io provides analysis, backtesting, and execution using Python, R, and Golang and now  with **Coinolith** support for virtual currency exchanges.

 Coinolith is a *Work in Progress* of real time cryptocoin exchange apis for the [Intuition trade platform](https://github.com/intuition-io).